PacLII Home | Databases | WorldLII | Search | Feedback

 (a) stating the Minister intends to revoke the recognition; and

-(b) indicating easons for for the proposed revocation;
+(b) indicating the reasons for the proposed revocation;

-(c) ing) ing that person, within 14 d 14 days of the notice, to submit represenns in writing as to why they the recognition should not be revoked.
+(c) inviting that person, within 14 days of the notice, to submit representations in writing as to why the recognition should not be revoked.

 (6) The Minister must consider any such representations in deciding whether to revoke the recognition and give the person written notice of his or her decision within 7 days after making it.